jonsax6/nft-gallery-client/README.md

 As a signed in user, I can sign out.

+As a signed in user, I can add artwork to the catalog

+As a signed in user, I can update artwork that I own

+As a signed in user, I can remove artwork that I own

 As an unregistered user, I can see all of the artist's works.

 ### In V2 of the website (mid to late November 2021):